 Cesar Leal

-The diverse professional activities of Colombian born conductor, musicologist, and pedagogue, Dr. César Leal, often intersect.
-His interest in interdisciplinarity and collaboration inform his scholarly and artistic projects and reflect his passion for teaching as well as his love for Liberal Arts education.
+Leal’s interest in interdisciplinarity and collaboration inform his scholarly and artistic projects and reflect his passion for teaching as well as his love for performing and researching.

 Leal’s research interests include music and culture during fin-de-siècle Paris, Franco-American artistic interactions, soundscapes, Jewish patronage and modernism, Latin American cultural identities in the U.S., and race, class, and gender relations in music.
 He received the prestigious Kennedy Fellowship, which supported his scholarly and creative projects between 2017-2019.